Summary

 7. Klompmaker, S., et al. E-AHPBA DP-CAR study group.
 Outcomes and Risk Score for Distal Pancreatectomy with Celiac Axis Resection (DP-CAR), An International Multicenter Analysis.
 Annals of Surgical Oncology.
 26 (3), 772-781 (2019).

 8. Ocuin, L. M., et al. Robotic and open distal pancreatectomy with celiac axis resection for locally advanced pancreatic body tumors: a single institutional assessment of perioperative outcomes and survival.
 HPB.
-18 (10), Oxford.
-835-842 (2016).
+18 (10), 835-842 (2016).

 9. Caba Molina, D., Lambreton, F., Arrangoiz Majul, R. Trends in Robotic Pancreaticoduodenectomy and Distal Pancreatectomy.
 Journal of Laparoendoscopic & Advanced Surgical Techniques A. 29 (2), 147-151 (2019).